-Are you a diver looking for some of the best scuba diving in Gran Canaria or are you a beginner looking to try scuba diving?
-Look no further.
-Leagues Ahead Diving have compiled a list of the four best dive sites on Gran Canaria that will suit all of your diving needs.
-Find your favourite dive site and contact us to book any of these 4 locations or any of our other dive sites.
+If you are a scuba diver looking for the best scuba diving in Gran Canaria, or a beginner looking to try scuba diving for the first time, then look no further!
+Leagues Ahead Diving in Gran Canaria have compiled a list of the four best dive sites on Gran Canaria that will suit all of your diving needs!

 SCUBA DIVING IN GRAN CANARIA – AMADORES